-If you’re loving the southernmost groove and are looking for places to stay in Key West, go all in and stay at the Southernmost House.
+If you’re loving the southernmost groove and are looking for places to stay, go all in and stay at the Southernmost House.
 I’ve not stayed here but it looks very cute.
 If you don’t fancy staying here, it’s a good alternative photo spot if the buoy is overrun with people.
 You can check prices and reviews of the Southernmost hotel here.

 8. Check out the Mile 0 Sign